aleph17/AMAP/README.md

  2. Branch line
  3. Connecting point

+The preparation of to be fed data can be much simplified by using Gaussian noise and thresholding for background and partial thinning & removal of small regions for cores.
 Once the models give the final output, the plan is to use a CV algorithm to separate nanostar structures individually and measure their core area, branch length.

 As the final addition to the project a UI is planned to be implemented so that the user can delete unwanted length and core estimations.